Stuhrling Mechanical Vintage Front Pocket Watch

 Pocket watches are one of the most dapper, classic, badass things you could ever own.
 It adds a unique element of flair, one that says you’re not afraid to carry around flashy trinkets and be looked at like a total boss.
 Pocket watches are beautiful little pieces of work that display some of the most intricate clockwork to date, and we’ve found the cream of the crop; fifteen to be precise.
 We’re about to jump into the history behind them, when they became popular, and what styles you can attach them to with ease.

-Our Top Picks Of The Best Front Pocket Watches
+The Best Front Pocket Watches

 Stuhrling has been on our radar for quite some time; we’ve covered them in some of the top wrist watch guides here on Gear Hungry.
 It’s no surprise that their attention to detail and quality construction (not to mention the stellar low price), would land them atop our list.
 Stuhrling’s bringing the pocket watch approach back into the 21st century with this little beauty, crafted of stainless steel and brass, sporting a twelve inch chain of similar material.
 Stuhrling has a reputation for creating clockwork that moves well beyond the normal maintenance times, and with pocket watches, you’ll encounter more frequent maintenance (more on this in our comprehensive buying guide.